JurianB/Unity-Multiplayer/README-Photon.md

 ## Step 13:
+Switch to your Room scene, where all players will be playing and we'll add new thing over here.

 To control all players spawning, joining a room or leaving one we create a game manager.
 - Create in the room scene an empty GameObject named Game Manager and create a new script called GameManager and attach it to it.